 10. Do get an International Driving Permit if you plan to drive overseas and take your normal licence with you as well.

 11. Maintain good hygiene practices, to avoid getting ill.
-Carry sanitary hand gel for when proper hand washing isn’t possible.
+Carry and use sanitary hand gel for when proper hand washing isn’t possible.
+Always have a face mask with you and wear it when flying and on public transport, and in crowded situations.

 12. Females may want to bring feminine hygiene products from home, as certain items are not always readily available in some places, or can be very expensive.